 SUNY Fredonia Non-Discrimination Statement

 A SUNY-wide grievance procedure is available to all students and employees in cases of discrimination.
-If you feel you have been a victim of discrimination for any of the above reasons, feel free to contact the Office of Affirmative Action.
+If you feel you have been a victim of discrimination for any of the above reasons, feel free to contact the Office of Diversity, Equity, and Inclusion.
 Persons who wish to initiate such a grievance or complaint should also consult the Dispute Resolution page for detailed information on the filing process.

 An employee or student who participates in the procedure has the right to do so without fear of retaliation.
 It will be made clear that retaliation against an employee, a student or a witness who has filed a discrimination complaint will result in appropriate sanctions or other disciplinary action as covered by collective bargaining agreements, and/or applicable University policies.